Memory that learns what works. So you can do more of it.

 But sounding similar doesn't mean it helped you before.

-Your AI remembers two places you've tried before:
+Your AI remembers two approaches from last week:

 Memory A: